-The ability to alternate my behaviour turned into Art and became much easier to handle, only because I now finally care less about everything since I clearly see that it’s simply a big mixed-up world out there.
-Therefore, I also see that there are only two types of people in this world — a Managed Schizophrenic and a Non-managed Schizophrenic (Greek for ‘split-up mind’, mind you).
-Each of us needs to either accept that we all live in a land of opposites, or else stay on our own side of the invisible line between ‘us and them’ and keep begging nature for only one type of nourishment to keep our mind and body ‘pure’.
+This ability to alternate my behaviour turned into Art and became much easier to manoeuvre, only because I now finally care less about everything since I clearly see that it’s simply a big mixed-up world out there.
+Therefore, I also see that there are only two types of people that make up this world — a Managed Schizophrenic and a Non-managed Schizophrenic (Greek for ‘split-up mind’).
+Each of us needs to either accept that we all live in a land of opposites, or else stay on our own side of the invisible line between ‘us and them’, and keep begging nature for only one type of nourishment to keep our mind and body pure.

-Sure, I can remember immediately snubbing an opposing view on something I felt strongly about, especially when it was backed by a solid piece of logic or reason that I hadn’t previously seen.
+Sure, I can remember immediately snubbing an opposing view on something I felt strongly about, especially when it was backed by a solid piece of logic or reason that I hadn’t previously seen or accepted.
 I couldn’t help reacting staunchly to it.
 The meal that I felt got thrown in my face simply wasn’t on my menu, which meant I wanted no piece of it.
-I only wanted to eat food that fit in with my particular mental diet.
+I only wanted to eat food that fit in with my particular diet.

-After so much self-created, conflicting BS in my life, it’s only in the last five or so years that I now care, having reached a tipping point and deciding to make a serious change.
+After so much self-created and generational-byproduct conflicting BS in my life, it’s only in the last five or so years that I decided enough was enough, having reached a tipping point and deciding to make a serious change.
 Meanwhile, it seems everyone else has given up on learning about what life really means.

-By taking my thoughts less seriously today, it means that it’s easier to flow between each fragment or compass point of my mind.
+Today, as I take my thoughts less seriously it’s easier to flow between each fragment or compass point of my mind.
 I can flick the ‘chill switch’ much smoother than ever before.
-Whereas previously, and under my older visor (I can’t say that it’s completely gone), it got to the point where I would disregard factual knowledge and other essential things: i.e., the law, morals, respect, etc. Now, however, I have a better handle on where to draw the line between ‘chilling out’ and rebelling against the system.
+Whereas previously, and under my older visor (I can’t say that it’s completely gone), it got to the point where I would disregard factual based knowledge and other essential things: i.e., law, morals, respect, etc. I now have a better handle on where to draw the line between ‘chilling out’ and ‘rebelling against the system’.

-So I now say, thank you and goodbye to an ancient old hand-me-down tactic from the array I latched onto that expects the same ways to continue in a new, modern world.
-Which also means, less alternating my behaviour throughout different times of the day.
+So I now say a big thank you and goodbye to an ancient old hand-me-down tactic from the array of influences I latched onto that expects the same ways to continue in a new, modern world.
+Which also means, there is less alternating my behaviour throughout different times of the day and week.

 I can’t escape ‘ignorance’ no matter how hard I try.
 It is transmitted from all angles in all generations across at least one aspect or another.
 Thus, my exposure to other humans growing up means that I will also end up taking less important thoughts way too seriously, while stuff that I should take with more care gets overlooked.

 All up, a continued ignorance creates multiple personalities in us all which then goes on to be either managed or not managed properly.
-By seeing this clearly, I’ve now removed the ‘trying’ from ‘trying to be less ignorant’, which is the best outcome for me at this stage.
+By seeing this clearly, much of the ‘trying’ from ‘trying to be less ignorant’ has been downgraded, which is my best outcome at the end of the day.